Student financial aid in Germany: Benefits

-The current maximum amount per month (for a university student) is 934.00 € (2024).
+The current maximum amount per month (for a university student) is 992.00 € (2026).
 Additionally, students may receive a "starting bonus" of 1000€ at the begin of their studies.

 BAföG loans are generally independent of student achievement or grades for two years.
 After that, a certain minimum grade level has to be met and proof of participation is required to remain eligible.
 Change of field of study is allowed once during the first year without becoming ineligible.
 For university studies, every field of study has a predefined maximum study duration (usually 3 years for undergraduate and 2 years for graduate degrees), after which the student becomes ineligible for BAföG.

 Further, funds can be granted as a low-interest loan for another two years if certain criteria (like reasonable likelihood that the student will graduate during that time) are met.

 Alternatives to BAföG

-Alternatives to BAföG include the Bildungskredit ("study loan") from KfW, Bildungsfonds, and scholarships.
+Alternatives to BAföG include the Bildungskredit ("study loan") from KfW, Bildungsfonds, in certain cases Housing Benefits and scholarships.
 However, in most cases to qualify for a private loan, one must have German citizenship, have EU citizenship and have resided in Germany for three consecutive years, or have graduated from a German secondary school.